 My articles for Rock&Gem were from a desire to write and to document trips that I was taking anyway.
 Nowadays, I feel empty if I don’t describe and share my rockhounding or road trips.
 When you write for publication you also have to do tremendous research on your subject and from that you will learn a great deal.
 I learn something on every trip to the desert or mountains.
 I’m learning so much about what I found on my last collecting trp that it will take two weeks to get the text and video together to describe it all.

 Money.
 When I ran privateline.com as an educational website, no ads, I think I got two donations in five years.
 It had over 400 pages and two million hits one year in the early 2000’s.
 The Library of Congress sent people to me.
 The History Channel sought me out and put me on TV for an episode.
 No money, though.
 My self-published telephone magazine attracted much more attention, a few hundred subscribers paying about $27 a year.
 People were far more willing to pay for something in hardcopy than they were to pick up that information online.
 Go figure.

 To wrap up, I’d suggest that anytime spent penning articles for free should instead be put into getting paying work.
 It may not be for publication but find something paying.
 For the last five years I’ve been editing and producing content for law firms through my Vancouver employer.
 I love the outdoors and rocks and minerals but editing a lengthy article on elder home abuse is actually what provides some income.
 Most of us are just like aspiring actors working in a Hollywood coffee shop, waiting for that big break.

-I hope that break comes your way but if you _have_ to write then you’ll eventually find a path that satisfies.
-In the end, it is the art first, then the money.
+I hope that break comes your way but if you _have_ to write then you’ll find a path that satisfies.
+It is the art first and then the money.
 A bird has to sing.
-You may have a website with few hits, no donations, but you will have the opportunity to present you work in the way you want to.
-Express yourself, even if time and logic and financial planning all say otherwise.
+You may have a website with few hits, no donations, but you can present your work the way you want.
 You’re a writer.
 Write!